China's robot censors crank up as Tiananmen anniversary nears

 "When I first began this kind of work four years ago there was opportunity to remove the images of Tiananmen, but now the artificial intelligence is very accurate," one of the people said.

-Four censors, working across Bytedance, Weibo Corp and Baidu Inc apps said they censor between 5,000-10,000 pieces of information a day, or five to seven pieces a minute, most of which they said were pornographic or violent content.
+Four censors, working across Bytedance, Weibo Corp and Baidu Inc apps said they censor between 5,000 to 10,000 pieces of information a day, or five to seven pieces a minute, most of which they said were pornographic or violent content.

 Despite advances in AI censorship, current-day tourist snaps in the square are sometimes unintentionally blocked, one of the censors said.